ebaymademepoor/django_milestone_project_myTeam/README.md

 and generated teams had been saved, and providing the user hasn't already saved their ratings for the match, the rate performances page will appear via the associated match page.

-Here each of the player that saved saved in the teams (excluding the current user), will appear on the screen with the option to choose where the player performed good, average or poor.
+Here each of the players that are saved in the teams (excluding the current user), will appear on the screen with the option to choose where the player performed good, average or poor.